P-Sto01/random-bash/README.md

 ## 3. Game:
 A simple game about eating letters.
 You move with WASD.
 To exit press q or just ctrl + c.
 ## 4. Login:
 A simple one-liner that simulates logging in.
 It actually saves your username and password in a file called `saved`.
 The password is actually encrypted on the spot, so it's "safe".
+It's also POSIX compliant so it SHOULD work in all shells (Don't quote me on that).
+Press `r` to select `register`.
 ## More coming later (Probably)
 I'll try uploading something soon.
 ## How to use: